thereisnosun/kaggle_pet/petfinder_nodes.md

  - Meaningless named pets have lower adoption rate.
  - Young pets are more likely to be adopted
  - Not named pets have lower possibility for being adopted
+ - There are more pure breed pets, then mixed.
+ - Maybe it makes sense to split dataset between cats and dogs

+ Age possible features:
+ 	Less then a year.

+ Breed possible features:
+  Is Mixed